Reservoir Predictive Path Integral Control for Unknown Nonlinear Dynamics: Introduction

-Although combining machine learning models with nonlinear MPC has shown great promise for controlling nonlinear systems, such approaches often encounter computational challenges in real-time applications.
-NN-based approaches incur excessive computational overhead in learning model parameters and nonlinear optimization in nonlinear MPC~\cite{Salzmann2023RealTime}.
-Similarly, GPR-based methods suffer from computational complexity that scales cubically with the number of training samples~\cite{williams2006gaussian,Park2020Gaussian}.
-One approach to address these computational challenges is explicit MPC, which pre-computes optimal input mappings~\cite{Alessio2009Survey,Kvasnica2013Complexity}.
-However, required storage and computation demands become prohibitive as the dimensions of the control system's input and output spaces increase~\cite{Chen2018Approximating}.
+While combining machine learning models with nonlinear MPC has shown great promise for controlling unknown nonlinear systems, such approaches often face computational challenges in scenarios demanding fast online learning.
+In practice, NN-based approaches incur excessive computational overhead in learning model parameters and solving optimization in nonlinear MPC~\cite{Salzmann2023RealTime}.
+GPR-based methods typically suffer from computational complexity during identification that scales cubically with the number of training samples~\cite{williams2006gaussian,Park2020Gaussian}.
+Although explicit MPC mitigates these challenges by pre-computing optimal input mappings, offline strategies are infeasible for unknown systems requiring online model updates~\cite{Alessio2009Survey,Kvasnica2013Complexity,Chen2018Approximating}.
 Consequently, the development of methods that achieve both fast online identification and control remains a fundamental challenge in nonlinear control~\cite{Forssell1999Closedloop,Qin2006overview,Kvasnica2013Complexity}.

 Reservoir computing, a framework for efficient neural computation, offers fast training and strong temporal modeling capabilities; among its variants, echo state networks (ESNs) are particularly notable for their simplicity and rapid adaptation~\cite{Jaeger2002Adaptive,Jaeger2007Optimization,Salmen2005Echo}.
-Unlike conventional recurrent NNs, ESNs offer computational efficiency in online training, since only output weights need to be optimized~\cite{Sun2024Systematic}.
-Using recursive least squares (RLS), the output weights are updated in a computationally efficient manner.
-Among nonlinear MPC approaches combined with ESN, quadratic programming MPC (QPMPC) has gained attention because of its computational efficiency and real-time capability~\cite{Pan2012Model,Jordanou2022Echo,Schwedersky2022Adaptive,Schwedersky2022Echo}.
-This method linearizes a plant model at each control step, casting the optimization problem as a quadratic programming (QP) problem and enabling rapid computation of the optimal control inputs.
+Unlike end-to-end trained recurrent NNs, ESNs offer computational efficiency in online training, since the recurrent (reservoir) weights are fixed and only output weights need to be learned~\cite{Sun2024Systematic}.
+Using recursive least squares (RLS), the output weights are updated with a constant computational cost per step, independent of the number of training samples.
+Among nonlinear MPC approaches combined with ESN, quadratic programming MPC (QPMPC) has gained attention because of its computational efficiency~\cite{Pan2012Model,Jordanou2022Echo,Schwedersky2022Adaptive,Schwedersky2022Echo}.
+This method linearizes a plant model at each control step, casting the optimization problem as a quadratic programming (QP) problem to enable rapid computation of the optimal control inputs.
 This approach facilitates online computation of control inputs for nonlinear systems in a computationally efficient manner.